RhizomeDB/spec/README.md

             linkStyle 25 stroke: deeppink;
 ```

-Note the direction of the arrows: they point from an event to their antecedent cause (i.e. they are pointers like in an EVAC quad).
-This is sometimes confusing, since we normally reason from cause to effect, but all facts in PomoDB are by their nature "in the causal past".
+Note the direction of the arrows: they point from an event to their antecedent cause (i.e. they are the directed `cause` pointers in EVAC quads).
+This is sometimes counterintuitive when first encountered, since we normally reason from cause to effect.
+However, all facts in PomoDB are by their nature "in the causal past".
 Items in a node's causal history are called its "ancestors".
 Nodes that depend on a fact are called its "descendants".
 Graphs MAY be rooted.

 #### 4.2.2.1 Genesis Nodes